IrfanAkram5/JavaScriptSorting/README.md

 | PoEm                | 940             | grrrr        | 245609103 | 4.33388E+20 | 433,387,512,598,271,000,000.00 | PoEm                  | -£913,463,328.55 |  £ (12,052,649.43)  | £ 158.095.168,71  |
 | halFwAY             | 264             | 629.0290062  | 480684850 | 3.05075E+20 | 305,075,417,621,948,000,000.00 | halFwAY               | £636,864,862.75  |  £ 12,478,937.45    | (                 |

 ... with 100, 1000 and 10 000 rows of randomized values all fully rendered/displayed in the browser.
-Anything upto 1000 rows fully displayed should be no issue for any modern latop in terms of responsiveness, regardless of processor.  i.e. you click on a column heading and in human terms, the full response cycle post click of process click, parse values, sort values, rebuild DOM tree and display appears instantaneous.
-The responsiveness issue only comes into play if you insist on displaying an entire table of say 10 000 rows in one go.
-In that case, the user sees and feels a noticeable delay(Anything more than a second).
+Anything up to 1000 rows fully displayed should be no issue for any modern latop in terms of responsiveness, regardless of processor.  i.e. you click on a column heading and in human terms, the full response cycle post click of process click, parse values, sort values, rebuild DOM tree and display appears instantaneous.
+The responsiveness issue only comes into play with large table ( over 10 000 rows ) and 10+ columns.
+In this scenario, table rendering is 80%-90% of the total elapsed time.
+Few columns will reduce it.
+In the test folder, there is a 10k file with 2 cols and a 10k file with 11 columns.
+The 2 response for 2 column is about 50% faster.

-For that reason, when re-building the sorted DOM tree, I have put in an arbitary Timeout of 10ms after 500 rows.
-Rebuilding the DOM tree is the last step after sorting.
-The break gives the system an opportunity to step in and render the results thus far before re-attaching and displaying the remaining rows.
-500 is probably excessive as most tables are not that large anyway.
-Also, in term of display, normally it is 20 to 30 rows at a time, not a full table.
-However, as far as the user is concerned, s/he has got instantaneous feedback on 10 000 rows of data.
+For very large tables (10k rows and over), you would need to decide whetehr the total response time is acceptable or not.
+If not, you will need to implement some sort of pagination where the total table is kept in on the server or client side in cache, and then generate on the fly the necessary number of row for whereever you are in the table.
+Although a lot more overhead, it will still be more responsive than rendering very large tables.

+See the demo page at... for an idea of different response time for different volumes of data.

 ## Contributions
 Contributions are welcome whether it is highlighting bugs, contributing to the code or improving the Readme.
 The reason I empahsize the pure JS aspect is because I am not familiar with any of the JS frameworks!
 So if anyone knows how to make it available/play nice or whatever the correct terminology is to Vue, React, Node, etc. it would be a welcome contribution.
 In addition, if anyone has any insights into how to make the DOM tree rebuild quicker post sort, that would also be very welcome.